 A partnership is exciting.
 A partnership with your dream company?
 Best ever.
 But know that enthusiasm is not a substitute for resources.
 Missing a deadline pre-partnership would only mean the loss of one customer, and even then the customer might accommodate you.
 Missing deadlines post-partnership where you provide products/services to the corporation may make them lose customers which can hugely impact them.
 So don’t overextend your employees and resources.

-Once the agreement placed well, here’s what you need to do to strengthen your company’s foundation; not just as a partner but also as a successful business after the partnership ends.
+Once the agreement is placed well, here’s what you need to do to strengthen your company’s foundation; not just as a partner but also as a successful business after the partnership ends.

 Add It To The Resume

 A successful partnership is a feather in the cap.
 When looking for partners in the future, make it a point to mention past partnerships.
 It will not only show that you have experience in the area but also make them more willing to think of you first when an opportunity arises.
-Stress on the highlights of your partnership and how both of you were able to achieve your goals.
+Stress the highlights of your partnership and how both of you were able to achieve your goals.
 And it’s not always a bed of roses.
 Talk about the parts where you struggled and explain how you overcame them.

 Contacts Within The Company